 General Information on the IAU

-The IAU is the international astronomical organisation that brings together more than 10 000 professional astronomers from almost 100 countries.
+The IAU is the international astronomical organisation that brings together more than 12 000 professional astronomers from more than 100 countries worldwide.
 Its mission is to promote and safeguard the science of astronomy in all its aspects through international cooperation.
 The IAU also serves as the internationally recognised authority for assigning designations to celestial bodies and the surface features on them.
 Founded in 1919, the IAU is the world's largest professional body for astronomers.

 Lars Lindberg Christensen